Ensono/stacks-nx-plugins/README.md

-# Ensono Stacks with Nx
+# Ensono Stacks with Nx Testing

 > See [the contributing guide](./CONTRIBUTING.md) for detailed instructions on
 > how to get started with contributing to the stacks project.